deepkn/silverbullet-graphview/README.md

 ### Tags & Paths

+Use `ignoredPrefixes` to omit entire path prefixes from being displayed in the graph.

 Set tags on the pages to customize their appearance in the graph

 - `#node_color=ff0000` → Change node color to red